 The Autocompletion tool lets you choose address books to auto-complete names for you.
-This fuctionality requires accessibility to each of the address books you want to use.
-To enable autocompletion, select each of the address books you want to have auto-complete in the Autocompletion page.
+This functionality requires accessibility to each of the address books you want to use.
+To enable autocompletion, select each of the address books that you want to use auto completion in the Autocompletion page.